microsoft/Viva-Connections-Extensibility-Beta/README.md

 **Will new versions of the beta bits be backward compatible?**
 That's the intention, but if we need to do any breaking changes, we'll share the details in advance.

 **I need more of colleagues to get access to the bits - how to proceed?**
-As them to fill in the form at https://aka.ms/viva/connections/preview/register.
+Ask them to fill in the form at https://aka.ms/viva/connections/preview/register.
 We will be following up on the submissions typically within 48 hours.
 They can use the same tenant which you are using or ask features to get flighted on a new one.